News

 The new building not only offers exceptional facilities for teaching and research but also for hosting events.

 In September at Marsio, visitors can explore seven groundbreaking examples from the first 15 years of Aalto University under the same theme "Makers of the Impossible."
-How does one build a quantum revolution, sustain a growing population within planetary boundaries and provide access to university education for all Finnish children — essentially making the impossible possible?
+How does one build a quantum revolution, sustain a growing population within planetary boundaries and provide access to university education for all Finnish children — making what may seem impossible possible?
 After encountering the quantum garden and witnessing Finland's first satellite, guests can relax in a cozy cafe or drop by the Aalto Shop.

 Read more